otthree/fl-classification/docs/TEST_SCRIPT_USAGE.md

 2. **Simple Arguments**: Only specify test data paths and image directory
 3. **Smart Defaults**: Evaluation uses sensible defaults optimized for testing
 4. **No Config Files**: No need to maintain separate config files for evaluation
+5. **Cross-Validation Ready**: Automatically handles multiple checkpoints from CV experiments

 This ensures consistent evaluation of your trained models with minimal setup and maximum convenience.

+### Cross-Validation Workflow

+1. **Train Models**: Use `scripts/train.py` with different seeds/folds
+2. **Collect Checkpoints**: Gather best checkpoints from each fold
+3. **Evaluate Together**: Run test script with all checkpoints
+4. **Analyze Results**: Review aggregated statistics and individual fold performance
+5. **Report Findings**: Use mean±std for primary results, individual folds for detailed analysis

+## Memory Optimization

+The script includes several memory optimization techniques:

+1. **Batch Size**: Adjust `--batch_size` to balance memory usage and inference speed.
+2. **Model Architecture**: Choose a model with efficient memory usage (e.g., ResNet3D, DenseNet3D).
+3. **GPU Utilization**: Ensure your GPU has sufficient memory.
+If running on CPU, `--device cpu` is recommended.
+4. **Data Preprocessing**: Efficiently load and preprocess data using `--num_workers`.
+5. **Model Loading**: Load only the necessary model state dicts.

+## Troubleshooting

+1. **"CUDA out of memory"**:
+   - Reduce `--batch_size`
+   - Use `--device cpu`
+   - Check GPU memory usage
+   - Ensure sufficient GPU RAM

+2. **"Model not found"**:
+   - Ensure `--model_name` matches the actual model architecture
+   - Check if the checkpoint path is correct
+   - Verify model architecture compatibility

+3. **"Invalid checkpoint format"**:
+   - Ensure the checkpoint file is a valid PyTorch state dictionary
+   - Check if the file extension is `.pth`
+   - Verify the file content

+4. **"CSV file not found"**:
+   - Ensure `--test_csv` and `--img_dir` are correct
+   - Check file permissions
+   - Verify file paths

+## Performance Tips

+1. **Batch Size**: Larger batch sizes can be faster but require more memory.
+2. **Model Architecture**: For faster inference, choose a lightweight model.
+3. **GPU Utilization**: If running on a multi-GPU system, use `--device cuda:0` or similar.
+4. **Data Preprocessing**: Efficient data loading and preprocessing can significantly impact performance.
+5. **Model Loading**: Only load the model state dicts you need.